Miele Triflex HX1 Review

 Miele Triflex middle filter

-Miele says these are lifetime filters and washable with 99.999% filtration.
+Miele says these are lifetime filters that are washable and provide 99.999% filtration.

-However, it did not pass the fog test, and there were visible leaks at the exhaust.
+However, it did not pass the fog test, and there were visible leaks in the exhaust.

 Miele Triflex fog test